maowulin/PromptLens/apps/desktop/tauri-app/web/README.md

 ## 📱 Mobile Companion

-This desktop interface works alongside the Flutter mobile app for a complete cross-platform experience.
+This desktop interface works alongside the Tauri mobile app for a complete cross-platform experience.

 ---